Victoria’s Secret Angel Romee Strijd Flaunts Her Curvaceous Booty In Skintight Orange Shorts On Instagram

 “You’ve never looked better,” commented a third.

 Romee’s bright look was in celebration of King’s Day, a holiday celebrated in her home country to mark the birth of King Willem-Alexander.
-According to holland.com, Dutchies are encouraged to sport the color to honor the House of Oranje — or the Dutch royal family.
+According to Holland.com, Dutchies are encouraged to sport the color to honor the House of Oranje — or the Dutch royal family.
 A result of the namesake has been that Orange has also become the national color of Holland, another reason the country rocks the hue on April 27.